 First blog of this series: Hawaii – On a Budget Pt 1

-NOTE: Make reservations early (especially if traveling during the busy summer months) .
-They have a few tickets available each morning on a ‘first come first serve’ basis, but supply is limited and you’ll need to get in line VERY early to secure one of these.
+NOTE: Make reservations early (especially if traveling during the busy summer months).
+There are a few tickets available each morning on a ‘first come first serve’ basis, but supply is limited and you’ll need to get in line VERY early to secure one of these.
 It’s just better to make that reservation beforehand.
 To repeat that….

-North Shore: If you have the means to drive around the island, you will want to be certain to visit the North Shore and Benzai Pipeline.
-You are almost certain to see surfers out there….and while on the North Shore, make a stop at the Matsumoto Shave Ice shop.
+North Shore & Banzai Pipeline: If you have a rental car, you’ll want to be certain to visit the North Shore.
+You are almost certain to see surfers on the Pipeline….and while up there, make a stop at the Matsumoto Shave Ice shop.
 The line will be out the door (note my pic where we were waiting in line – OUTside the store…) but the line moves quickly…and gives you just a small idea of what you’re in store for when you get in 🙂 🙂

 Waikiki is by far the most ‘popular’ beach area – but…

 Consider stays (and beaches) OUTSIDE Honolulu or Waikiki: Oahu is so much more than just Waikiki.
 If you never leave that area, you’ll never know it. 🙂 Of course, if your only plan while on the island is to spend time on Waikiki Beach, then you can do that without even getting a rental car.
 Find a Waikiki hotel with an airport shuttle, then walk or take the bus anywhere else you want to go.
-HOWEVER, if you plan a trip up to the North Shore to see the Banzai Pipeline or want to go to Hanauma Bay….or plan to visit the east or west side beaches then consider the idea of staying away from the congestion of Honolulu.
+HOWEVER, if you plan a trip up to the North Shore to see the Banzai Pipeline or want to go to Hanauma Bay….or plan to visit the east side beaches then consider the idea of staying away from the congestion of Honolulu.
 Kailua is one of several nice towns on the east side.
 It has everything you could possible need as far as shopping, restaurants, beaches, etc and is much less congested.
 It’s also prettier in my opinion.
 It’s about a 20-25 min. drive across the mountains and the drive itself is very scenic.
 At the very least, if you have a car, consider a drive over there one day to explore their beaches.
 (BTW, there’s a scenic viewpoint on that road that gives a WONDERFUL view of Oahu, the mountains, the shorelines, etc…)

 LOCK YOUR CAR: –especially on the North Shore.
 Better yet, leave valuables at the room/condo.
 In all actuality, a locked car will not keep a thief out.

 Maui is a very easy island to navigate.
-That is probably because about half of it is inaccessible. 🙂 It’s an absolutely beautiful island!
+That is probably because about half of it is inaccessible. 🙂 The rugged terrain is what MAKES it so beautiful though!!

-Road to Hana: This is a beautiful drive but if you’re going to do it, START EARLY!
+Road to Hana: This is an incredible drive but if you’re going to do it, START EARLY!
 I can’t emphasize this enough.
 There are 629 hairpin curves and 54 one lane bridges.
-(That’s not an exaggeration….that’s the truth) If you get on the road around 6:30am, you will encounter local traffic getting to work, but it won’t be anything like what you will encounter at 11 am when tourists are on the road too.
-The turn outs to view the scenery and waterfalls only accommodate 2 or 3 cars.
-Later in the day, you may not be able to make all the stops you want because they will be “full”.
-There’s no way to avoid the congestion on the return trip, but getting started early means you can have at least that drive TO Hana free of those stresses and able to stop wherever you want to stop.
-Tour buses are on the road later in the day which is another reason to begin early.
-These are not reasons to avoid this drive. it’s absolutely breath-taking.
-Just leave as early as you can.
-The drive to Hana will take about 2 1/2 hrs. to get to Hana, and bring a picnic lunch to eat at the black sand beach there, and start home before residents are on the road returning from work.
+(That’s not an exaggeration….those are the REAL numbers) If you get on the road around 6:30am, you will encounter local traffic, but it won’t be anything like what you’ll encounter at 11 am when tourists are on the road too.
+The turn outs to view the scenery and waterfalls only accommodate 2-3 cars.
+Later in the day, you may not (probably won’t) be able to make all the stops you want because they will be “full”.
+There’s no way to avoid the congestion on the return trip, but getting started early means you can have at least the drive TO Hana free of those stresses and able to stop wherever you want to stop.
+The tour buses on the road later gives you just one more reason to begin early.
+These are not reasons to avoid this drive.
+It’s absolutely breath-taking!!
+Just get started as early as you can.
+Allow about 2 1/2 hrs. to get to Hana, and bring a picnic lunch to eat at the black sand beach there…and definitely start back before residents are on the road returning from work.

-Regardless of the time of year, it’s EXTREMELY cold and windy at the summit at 5 am- and the glass shelter really makes a difference!!
-Bring scarf and gloves…even a coat/jacket if you have room in your suitcase, wear jeans or long pants, and bring a blanket (many people are wrapped up in beach towels).
+Regardless of the time of year, it’s cold and windy at the summit at 5 am- That enclosed glass shelter really makes a difference!!
+Bring scarf and gloves…even a packable coat/jacket if you have room in your suitcase, wear jeans or long pants, and bring a blanket (many people are wrapped up in beach towels 🙂 ).
 It’s obvious that some have taken the blanket from their hotel bed…I guess that’s ok as long as you return it. 🙂 Once the sun comes up, it will warm up within an hour or so.
-We just stayed at the park and stopped at the lookouts/viewpoints and of course, the museum as we drove back down the mountain (volcano) stopping at the look outs and going to the museum.
+We actually just stayed at the park and stopped at the lookouts/viewpoints and of course, the museum as we drove back down the mountain (volcano).
 By the time we got down, we had shed the jackets and top layer shirt, so it DOES warm up.
-Just be prepared for cold and wind before sunrise.

 The Big Island is very different from the concept most people have of Hawaii.
 However, without a visit to this unique island, you don’t really leave with a clear impression of all that Hawaii is.